What is Thermoforming?

 #1 Acrylic (Polymethyl Methacrylate, Plexiglass, or PMMA): This thermoplastic is very transp[arent and one of the prime choices for transparent applications.
 Being abrasion resistant also makes it easy to fabricate into many shapes and sizes.
 In addition, it is easily available in impact-modified grades and comes in many colors.

 #2 HIPS (High-Impact Polystyrene): The biggest advantage of using this material is that it’s very inexpensive.
 It is also very brittle, which improves its applicability.
 It can also be thermoformed easily.

 #3 PC (Polycarbonate): Supreme impact strength, easy moldability, good chemical resistance, and high-temperature resistance make this material highly suitable for thermoforming.

-#5 PP (Polypropylene): This material is tough, rigid, and has high chemical resistance.
+#5 PP (Polypropylene): This material is tough, rigid, and highly chemical resistant.
 It can be thermoformed at high temperatures, but poor dimensional stability might become an issue.

 #6 HDPE (High-Density Polyethylene): This material is also impact and chemical resistant.
 Good cold-temperature properties make it compatible with thermoforming.

 #7 PEI (Polyetherimide Ultem): A high-temperature grade material with autoclavability comes with a natural amber color.

 There are some types of equipment or machines that are necessary for a smooth thermoforming process.
 The most important equipment needed is either pressure former or vacuum former.

 An additional CNC robotic router will make your job easier.
 The bed for this equipment must be 60” X 120”.